Illumina/hap.py/doc/happy.md

 genome (sized between 1 and around 1000 bp) that contains one or more variants.

 Matching haplotype sequences rather than VCF records is more accurate.
-It allows us to the following things:
+It allows us to do the following things:

 *  We can match up variant records that represent the same alt sequences in a different form (see [example/GiaB](example/GiaB)).